 Honesty and Integrity: Mike Noble Appraisals

 Generally, appraising a long term career.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can definitely be called a profession rather than a trade.
-As with any profession we must follow strict ethical considerations.
+Requirements to become a licensed appraiser have increased more than ever before.
+So it goes without question in this day and age that real estate appraisal can unquestionably be called a profession as opposed to a trade.
+In our field, as with any profession, we must follow strict ethical considerations.

-We have many responsibilities as appraisers but our main duty is to our clients.
-Normally, for a typical residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you require to obtain a copy of an appraisal report, you generally have to get it from your lender.
-Other obligations also include, accurate sums appropriate to the scope of the report, attaining and maintaining an adequate level of competency and education, and the appraiser must conduct him or herself as a professional.
-Maintaining high ethics and client confidentiality is is what we do everyday at Mike Noble Appraisals, we take these ethical responsibilities very to heart.
+We have many obligations as appraisers but our primary duty is to our clients.
+Typically, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have certain duties of privacy to their clients, and as a homeowner, if you desire to obtain a copy of an appraisal report, you should get it from your lender.
+Other responsibilities also include, numerical accuracy depending on the assignment parameters, reaching and sustaining an adequate level of competency and education, and the appraiser must conduct him or herself as a professional.
+Here at Mike Noble Appraisals, we take these ethical responsibilities very to heart.

-Mike Noble Appraisals has worked hard for its track record for providing competent and ethically superior appraisals.
-To learn more Contact us
+Mike Noble Appraisals has worked hard for its track record for performing competent and ethically superior appraisals.
+Contact us today to learn more.

-Appraisers may sometimes have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
-Normally the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary responsibility is limited to those parties who the appraiser knows, based on the scope of work or other things in the framework of the order.
+Appraisers will sometimes be obligated to consider the interests of third parties, such as homeowners, both buyers and sellers, or others.
+Those third parties normally are defined in scope of the appraisal assignment itself.
+An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.

-We meet or beat the industry standards and mandates set in place for professional behavior.
-We can't accept anything less from ourselves.
-Working on orders that contingency fees is not something we can consider That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+When working on an order, we follow the highest ethical standards possible.
+We don't do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal professions biggest no-no, because it would invite appraisal fraud since raising the value of the home would increase the fee.
+That is probably the appraisal professions biggest taboo, because it would tend to make appraisers increase the value of homes or properties to increase their paycheck.
 We don't do that.
-Other unprofessional practices may be defined by state law or professional societies that the appraiser belongs.
+Other unprofessional practices may be defined by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can be at ease knowing we are doing everything we can to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.